FAQ: Can Precum Get You Pregnant?

 - Yes, you can contract an STI from precum.

 - The glands that produce precum can be subjected to bacterial and viral STIs and any precum that is produced has a risk of transmitting the STI.

 If people are about to have sex and aren’t sure about each other’s STI status or testing history, or aren’t sure if someone peed since their last ejaculation and there’s a risk of someone getting pregnant, then we’d always recommend that folks consider using condoms (external or internal) to prevent the transmission of fluids, and lowering the risk of pregnancy or sharing STIs.

-If you still have more questions about precum, then consider talking to one of our peer educators: Contact Us!
+If you have questions about this topic, feel free to contact one of our peer educators.
+[Link]

 *Not everyone experiences or relates to their penis and testicles in the same way or uses the words used on this page for their bodies.
 We support you using the language that feels best for you.